haruki-taka8/sudoku/README.md

 ## 📍 About
 Sudoku solver in Pascal.
-Enter a valid Sudoku board and the program attemps to solve it.
+Enter a valid Sudoku board and the program attempts to solve it.
 <br><br>

 ## 🧪 Algorithms